-If you were wondering when’s the best time to visit Banff, you need wonder no more.
-We’ve got it all figured out for you: that means everything from temperatures and snowfall to the best events and festivals that Banff has to offer during each month.
+If you are wondering when the best time to visit Banff is, you need to wonder no more.
+We’ve got it all figured out for you: that means everything from temperatures and snowfall, to things to do, and the best events and festivals that Banff has to offer during each month.
 We’ve experienced these mountains for years now, and can tell you what you can expect during each month, which our own personal photos to showcase what your trip may look like.

 When is the Best Time to Visit Banff?